Threshold Ramps for Doorway Hazards

 Choose a wheelchair or walker which fits through the main entrance and exit to your home.
 You must have at least one entrance to your home where the wheelchair or walker can pass through.

-It might be easiest to use a transport wheelchair to leave the house.
+It might be easiest to use a transport wheelchair to avoid a doorway hazard.

 We had a transport chair, and I found it much easier to lift, to roll, and to pass through tight doorways than with a standard wheelchair.
 The width of a standard transport wheelchair ranges from 20.5 to 25.5 inches, and its weight is usually much lighter than a standard wheelchair.
 I liked using a transport chair for outings, because it was easier to load and unload from the car trunk.
 There is a nice selection of transport wheelchairs out there (including on our website.)